-You must maintain a cumulative GPA of 3.0 or higher to be considered in good academic standing.
-If your GPA falls below 3.0, you are in poor academic standing until it is raised to at least a 3.0.
+You must maintain a cumulative GPA of 3.0 or higher in all your courses with us to be considered in good academic standing.
+If your GPA falls below this, you are in poor academic standing until it is raised to at least a 3.0.
 If you remain in poor academic standing for the following two terms, (including summer terms during which you are enrolled in classes) you will be required to withdraw from the program.

 You need to complete at least two-thirds of your attempted Harvard credits to make satisfactory progress in the program.
 If you are in poor academic standing or not making satisfactory progress, you are ineligible for financial aid.
 If you are receiving financial aid, be sure to speak with a financial aid advisor before withdrawing from any course.
 Even one WD grade can affect your eligibility to receive aid.